DataBiosphere/toil/docs/running/cloud/kubernetes.rst

    apiVersion: batch/v1
    kind: Job
    metadata:
-     # It is good practice to include your user name in your job name.
+     # It is good practice to include your username in your job name.
      # Also specify it in TOIL_KUBERNETES_OWNER
      name: demo-user-toil-test
    # Do not try and rerun the leader job if it fails